pdimens/harpy/development.md

 The dev workflow is reasonably standard:
 1. [create a fork](https://github.com/pdimens/harpy/fork) of Harpy
 2. within your fork, create a new branch, name it something relevant to what you intend to do (_e.g._, `naibr_bugfix`, `add_deepvariant`)
-    - create a branch off of `main` if you are trying to fix a bug in the release version
-    - create a branch off of `dev` if you are adding a new feature or breaking change
 3. add and modify code with your typical coding workflow, pushing your changes to your Harpy fork
-4. when it's ready for inclusion into Harpy (and testing), create a Pull Request to merge your changes into the Harpy `dev` branch
+4. when it's ready for inclusion into Harpy (and testing), create a Pull Request to merge your changes into the Harpy `main` branch

 ## Automations
 ### Testing
 CI (**C**ontinuous **I**ntegration) is a term describing automated actions that do things to/with your code and are triggered by how you interact with a repository.
-Harpy has a series of GitHub Actions triggered by interactions with the `dev` branch (in `.github/workflows`) to test the Harpy modules depending on which files are being changed by the push or pull request.
+Harpy has a series of GitHub Actions triggered by interactions with the `main` branch (in `.github/workflows`) to test the Harpy modules depending on which files are being changed by the push or pull request.
 It's setup such that, for example, when files associated with demultiplexing are altered, it will run `harpy demultiplex` on the test data